EPA blocks CNN and Associated Press journalists from attending Pruitt speech

 The Environmental Protection Agency blocked reporters from several news outlets from a national summit on Tuesday where Scott Pruitt, the agency's chief, was speaking.

-Journalists from CNN, the Associated Press and the trade publication E&E were barred by the EPA from entering the event, which was focused on harmful chemicals in water.
-A handful of other reporters from other news organizations, however, were allowed inside the event after having been previously invited by the agency.
+Journalists from CNN, the Associated Press and E&E News, a publication that covers energy and environment issues, were barred by the EPA from entering the event, which was focused on harmful chemicals in water.
+A handful of other reporters from other news organizations, however, were allowed inside the event for Pruitt's opening remarks after having been previously invited by the agency the day before.

 In a statement, Jahan Wilcox, an EPA spokesman, said the agency barred reporters from attending due to space limitations inside the venue.
 He said the EPA was able to accommodate only 10 reporters and that it provided a livestream "for those we could not accommodate."